karlentwistle/karlentwistle.github.io/_posts/2022-01-11-simulate-geolocation.markdown

 )
 ```

-Attempting to run that test still won't work because we also need to grant the browser permission to access the geolocation, and we can achieve this with:
+Attempting to run that test still won't work because we also need to grant the browser permission to access the geolocation, and we can achieve this with

 ```ruby
 page.driver.browser.execute_cdp(